pietrobolcato/azure-minimal-custom-deployment/README.md

 # Introduction

-This repo contains an example with code and instructions for the deployment of a minimal custom ML model on the Azure ML managed online endpoint, without using MLFlow.
+This repo contains an example with code and instructions for the deployment of a minimal custom ML model on the Azure ML managed online endpoint, using MLFlow.
 This focuses on deployment only — training on the cloud is not covered here.

 The `dev` folder contains all the code to create and train the most simple neural network to perform classification on a MNIST dataset.
 This very minimal, barebone example, shows the basics to easily extend the structure to much more complex models and projects.